wgx/blog.willgrant.org/_posts/2022-10-24-how-to-get-your-first-job-in-ux.markdown

   <tr>
    <td><a href="https://amzn.to/3vwiGgr">101 UX Principles</a> - Will Grant (2022)
    </td>
    <td>Disclaimer: I wrote this one.
-Obviously, I think it’s good for newcomers to the field.
+Obviously, I think it’s good for newcomers to the field - and as a reference for more experienced UX designers.
    </td>
   </tr>
   <tr>